apjanco/11tyEd/pages/documentation.md

 - The Groups column allows you to show how certain events are related to one another.
 - The Background column will, unsurprisingly, change what the background on that slide looks like.
 You can use colors (copy/paste the [CSS color code](https://www.w3schools.com/cssref/css_colors.asp)) or images (using an image address, as above in the media section).
 9. Your timeline is now ready to be published.
-- Select File --> Share --> Publish to the web
+- On Google Sheets, select File --> Share --> Publish to the web
-- Change "Entire document" to od1.
+- Change "Entire document" to "od1."
 Hit Publish.
 Close the pop-up window.
 - You can now embed a timeline in your page using the embed code.
-You can also select the timeline template and add the Google Sheet id in the admin page under "Timeline ID".
+You can also select the timeline template when creating/changing a page on Netifly and add the Google Sheet id in the admin page under "Timeline ID".
 For example, if your Google Sheets URL is `https://docs.google.com/spreadsheets/d/1-2p86KZCaiSb-76b4nlIT7b_mBZpxa9v71dSU6eNl98/edit#gid=0`  the ID is `1-2p86KZCaiSb-76b4nlIT7b_mBZpxa9v71dSU6eNl98`.
+Be sure you don't select the forward slashes (/).
 - Refer to this section of the [how-to guide](https://reees.netlify.app/how-to-guide.html#making-changes-to-this-site) to add your timeline to your group's page.
 - Select "Publish" up on the top-right of the page.